shaiksha176/skygenie-assignment/README.md

 # Full Stack Application

-This application is structured with two main folders:
+This application is structured with two main folders: Frontend & Backend

-- `frontend/` – React client application (Vite-based)
-- `backend/` – Node.js + Express server

 ---